Eastern Europe Itinerary - Two weeks

 • Enjoy the buzzing nightlife and the best beer in Europe.

-Krakow is the next stop on the itinerary.
-The best option is to take a night train (EuroNight) from Prague to Krakow, which departs at 22:05 and arrives at 5:45 a.m.
-If you don’t have any financial constraints, take a flight (one hour).
-A private car will take approximately 6 hours.
+The itinerary continues with Krakow.
+The cheapest choice is to take the night train (EuroNight) from Prague to Krakow, which leaves at 22:05 and arrives at 5:45 a.m.
+If you have no financial restraints, take a one-hour flight.
+A private car will take around 6 hours.

-Eastern Europe Itinerary: Day 4-5 - Krakow, Poland
+Eastern Europe Itinerary: Day 4-5 - Krakow, Poland<br

 Krakow, Eastern Europe Itinerary - Two weeks